-- ACV is acidic in nature and it is known to damage your tooth enamel if consumed excessively.
+- ACV is acidic, and it is known to damage your tooth enamel if consumed excessively.

-- Lowers potassium level and bone loss if consumed in excessive amounts without a reason.
+- Lowers potassium level and bone loss if consumed in excessive amounts without reason.

-- Lowers blood sugar level if combined with diabetic medication or insulin, consult with your physician before consumption if you're on diabetes treatment.
+- If combined with diabetic medication or insulin, consult with your physician before consumption if you're on diabetes treatment.

-Most people can consume ACV on a daily basis in safe amounts without any side effects.
-For starters, one can -
+Most people can consume ACV daily in safe amounts without any side effects.
+For starters, one can:

 - Limit their intake and keep it to 5ml - 10ml every day mixed in warm water and honey.

-- Consuming it with straw instead of directly introducing it in, will prevent tooth damage
+- Consuming it with a straw instead of directly introducing it will prevent tooth damage.

-- Intake prior to meals or first thing in the morning for maximum impact
+- Intake before meals or first thing in the morning for maximum impact.

-In conclusion, ACV has immense benefits with some side effects (only if consumed excessively or without doctor's supervision); hence one must be aware of why they are consuming this superfood and do it in a limited manner.
+In conclusion, there are immense apple cider vinegar health benefits with potential side effects (only if taken excessively or without a doctor's supervision); hence, one must know why they are consuming this superfood and do it in a limited manner.

 Authored by: Padmaja Rai